Homer barrage keeps Rays in wild card spot, tops Angels 11-4

 UP NEXT

-Tyler Glasnow (6-1, 2.15 ERA) a native of the north end of the sprawling five-county Los Angeles area, makes his second start back from a four-month injury absence for Tampa Bay.
+Tyler Glasnow (6-1, 2.15 ERA), a native of the north end of the sprawling five-county Los Angeles area, makes his second start back from a four-month injury absence for Tampa Bay.
 He faces Jaime Barria (4-8, 6.14 ERA), who is pitching at home for the first time since July after making six straight road appearances.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports